-The three week course is structured around a number of modules, which are taught through a combination of lectures, group discussions, practical exercises and course participant presentations.
+The Academy Programmes are structured around a number of modules, which are taught through a combination of lectures, group discussions, practical exercises and course participant presentations.

-Participants will acquire a thorough understanding of the key skills required for conducting financial investigations, including the ability to trace flows of money through complex financial arrangements and how to effectively use sophisticated techniques to identify links between suspects and their illicit activities.
+In this two week programme, participants will acquire a thorough understanding of the key skills required for conducting financial investigations, including the ability to follow the money through complex financial arrangements and how to effectively use sophisticated techniques to identify links between suspects and their illicit activities.

-This more advanced course is primarily focused on participants with managerial or supervisory responsibility.
-The modules offered include leadership skills; effectively managing limited resources; international evidence; prosecutorial and investigative challenges; threats and risks assessments; illicit flows; best practices and international initiatives.
+This three week, more advanced programme on managing financial investigations is primarily focused on participants with managerial or supervisory responsibility.
+The modules offered include leadership skills; effectively managing limited resources; international evidence; prosecutorial and investigative challenges; threats and risks assessments; illicit flows, including complex money laundering and the challenges of bribery and corruption cases; best practices and international initiatives.

-Countries that participated in the Pilot Foundation Programme reported significant benefits, including legislative changes to combat tax evasion and money laundering, enhanced inter-agency and international co-operation, and a greater capacity to fight illicit flows.
+Countries that participated in the Academy Programmes have reported significant benefits, including legislative changes to combat tax evasion and money laundering, enhanced inter-agency and international co-operation, and a greater capacity to fight illicit flows.